hamsternipples/nosedocs/gnomis-thoughtlog.md

 the other reaction I had felt was in response to what I said about the "outside world."
 I have no intentions on telling anyone who they can or cannot see. instead I was distinguishing the difference between what we're trying out and what other people believe about that. take for example the subject of schooling.
 I don't think it's necessary.
 I think that we'll be able to make perfectly literate and very intelligent people without all the bs that you have to go through in school.
 I don't think it's necessary. additionally, it feels to me there is considerable attempts to try and figure out ways to micromanage us.

-just like my mother loves me and wants to give nosebook all the opportunities they want to try and micromanage me, I figure this will probably be a similar trend.
-I anticipate that there will be many similar attempts like the ones mom has tried to do on me, with us, as well.
-I don't expect them to change. if there is any change, it'll only be cosmetic.
+just like my mother loves me and wants to make sure nosebook all the opportunities they need to try and micromanage me, I figure this will probably be a similar trend of trying to micromanage things[^4]. additionally I imagine that as the girls' power level begins to increase, they will likely treat the girls just the same as they treat me now..
+I don't expect them to change, and if there is any change, it'll only be cosmetic[^5].

 ---